Lunatrius/Schematica/README.md

 3. Make sure you have not made any changes to the local repository, or else there might be issues with Git.
     * If you have, try reverting them to the status that they were when you last updated your repository.
 4. Execute `git pull master`.
 This pulls all commits from the official repository that do not yet exist on your local repository and updates it.

-### Contributing
-#### Submitting a Pull Request (PR)
-So you found a bug in the code?
-Think you can make it more efficient?
-Want to help in general?
-Great!

-1. If you haven't already, create a [GitHub account](https://github.com/signup/free).
-2. Click the `Fork` icon located at the top-right of this page (below your username).
-3. Make the changes that you want to and commit them.
-    * If you're making changes locally, you'll have to do `git add -A`, `git commit` and `git push` in your command line.
-4. Click `Pull Request` at the right-hand side of the gray bar directly below your fork's name.
-5. Click `Click to create a pull request for this comparison`, enter your pull request title, and create a detailed description explaining what you changed.
-6. Click `Send pull request`, and wait for feedback!

-##### Instructions/Advice when submitting a Pull Request (PR)
-I use [this](https://gist.github.com/460be5119b93d73c24ab) IDEA formatting.
-To be short:

-* spaces for indentation
-* braces on same lines

-When you finish up your PR you'll want to [squash](http://davidwalsh.name/squash-commits-git) them into a single commit (unless it makes sense to have them split).

-1. Make sure your working directory is clean by executing `git status`.
-2. Execute `git rebase -i HEAD~X` where `X` is the amount of your commits.
-This will make sure you squash only your own commits.
-3. You should now see a list of all your commits, prefixed with `pick`.
-Change all instances of `pick` (excluding the first!) into `squash` or simply `s`.
-Then save/quit the editor once.
-4. A second screen should show up, displaying all the commit messages (you may edit them, delete or add some).
-After your done save/quit the editor again.
-5. If git successfuly rebased things simply push your cleaned up commits by executing `git push -f`.

-#### Creating an Issue
-Crashing?
-Have a suggestion?
-Found a bug?
-Create an issue now!

-1. Make sure your issue hasn't already been answered or fixed.
-Also think about whether your issue is a valid one before submitting it.
-2. Go to the issues page.
-3. Click `New Issue` right below `Star` and `Fork`.
-4. Enter your issue title (something that summarizes your issue), and then add a detailed description ("Hey, could you add/change xxx?" or "Hey, found an exploit: stuff").
-    * If you are reporting a bug, make sure you include the following:
-        * Version (can be found in the mcmod.info file or in the mod list)
-        * ForgeModLoader log (please use [gists](https://gist.github.com/) for large amounts of text!)
-        * Detailed description of the bug
-5. Click `Submit new issue`, and wait for feedback!

 Shamelessly based this README off [pahimar's version](https://github.com/pahimar/Equivalent-Exchange-3).